mrsheun/Eth_Lagos-Hackerton/README.md

     npm install

-    Configure your Ethereum wallet and Web3 provider settings in truffle-config.js.
+    Don't forget to configure your metamask wallet and Web3 provider settings in truffle-config.js.

 Usage